Subject leader: Mr A Leese

-Currently, our EYFS provision for PE focuses on the FUNdamentals of sport, encouraging movements and exploration.
+Currently, our EYFS provision for PE focuses on the FUNdamentals of sport, encouraging movements, exploration, and the building of core physical confidence.

 Year 1